Go West, young man, go West, and grow with the country!

 Besides, the key to civilisation is obviously the presence of women.
 Women know how to organise.
 They will make you fix up the place.
 They grow vegetables.
 And of course, they help with population growth.

 Both forward-thinking and socially retrograde, the National Wagon Road Guide is a fascinating historical read.

 Take an Armchair Trip West

-Before you watch another historically inaccurate Western, go over to Internet Archive and read this book.
+Before you watch another historically inaccurate Western, go over to Internet Archive and read the book.
 Then you, too can point at the screen and complain, 'Wrong!
 I swear that wagon's got springs!'